RimoVR/Planetbyte/memory-bank/decisionLog.md

 - Clearer package structure for new developers
 - Potential need to reintroduce shared configuration packages in the future

+### ID-013: Module Resolution Fix with Local Types

+**Date**: March 15, 2025

+**Decision**: Create a local types file in the server project to resolve module resolution issues with @planetbyte/common.

+**Context**: The server was experiencing persistent TypeScript build errors related to missing exports from the @planetbyte/common package, despite proper source definitions.

+**Rationale**:
+- Provides immediate resolution of build errors without extensive changes
+- Decouples the server from common package build issues
+- Allows for independent development of server and common package
+- Simplifies debugging by having all type definitions in one place
+- Serves as a temporary solution until module systems can be standardized

+**Implementation Details**:
+1. **Created local types file**: Implemented a comprehensive types file in apps/server/src/types/common.ts
+2. **Updated import paths**: Changed all imports from @planetbyte/common to use the local types file
+3. **Added missing constants**: Included GRID_CELL_SIZE and GRID_CELL_OVERLAP in the WORLD_CONSTANTS object
+4. **Fixed optional properties**: Added proper null/undefined checks for optional properties in GameState

+**Alternatives Considered**:
+1. **Fix common package build process**: Considered but would require more extensive changes to the build pipeline.
+2. **Convert common package to CommonJS**: Considered but would affect all packages using the common package.
+3. **Convert server to ESM**: Considered but would require changes to server code and dependencies.
+4. **Direct import from source files**: Considered but would bypass the build process and could lead to inconsistencies.

+**Consequences**:
+- Temporary duplication of type definitions
+- Need to keep local types in sync with common package changes
+- Immediate resolution of build errors
+- Improved development experience with fewer build issues
+- Foundation for future standardization of module systems

+### ID-014: Interest Management System Implementation

+**Date**: March 15, 2025

+**Decision**: Implement a component-based interest management system with grid cell tracking, distance calculation, and faction visibility.

+**Context**: The game needs to efficiently filter entity updates to minimize network traffic while ensuring players receive all relevant information.

+**Rationale**:
+- Reduces network traffic by only sending updates for entities that are relevant to each player
+- Improves scalability by reducing server processing and bandwidth requirements
+- Provides a flexible and extensible architecture for future enhancements
+- Supports the fog of war and visibility mechanics described in the project brief
+- Aligns with the component-entity-system architecture used throughout the project

+**Implementation Details**:
+1. **InterestManager**: Core class that coordinates filtering logic
+2. **GridCellTracker**: Handles spatial partitioning with grid cells
+3. **DistanceCalculator**: Calculates view distance and determines if entities are within range
+4. **FactionVisibility**: Determines if entities are visible based on faction membership
+5. **SpatialPartitioningSystem**: Integrates interest management with the ECS architecture

+**Alternatives Considered**:
+1. **Monolithic interest manager**: Considered but rejected due to reduced maintainability and flexibility.
+2. **Pure distance-based filtering**: Considered but would be less efficient for large numbers of entities.
+3. **Client-side filtering**: Rejected due to increased potential for cheating and higher bandwidth usage.

+**Consequences**:
+- More initial implementation complexity
+- Clearer separation of concerns
+- More testable and maintainable code
+- Significantly reduced network traffic and improved scalability
+- Foundation for implementing fog of war and other visibility mechanics

 ## Future Decisions Pending

 ### FD-001: Asset Pipeline and Art Style Implementation